-Wang et al. [83] use a one-parameter model, b-model, to model the bursty behaviors in self-similar time series and synthesize realistic trace data.
+Wang et al. [89] use a one-parameter model, b-model, to model the bursty behavior in self-similar time series and synthesize realistic trace data.
 This type of time series includes a large number of real world data applications, such as Ethernet, file system, web, video and disk traffic, etc. Different from those which are usually modeled by a Poisson process, these series are self-similar over different time scales and exhibit significant burstiness.
 They follow the "80/20 law" in databases: 80% of the queries access 20% of the data.
 The bias parameter b is used to model the bias percentage of the activities, i.e. 80% or 60%.
-The bias is applied recursively to a segment of series, (starting from a uniformed distribution) to synthesize a trace, i.e. b% of the segment has more activities than the rest of the segment.
+The bias is applied recursively to a segment of series (starting from a uniformed distribution) to synthesize a trace, i.e. b% of the segment has more activities than the rest of the segment.
 The entropy is used to describe the burstiness and to fit the model into the training data.
 The synthetic traces generated from this model are very realistic compared to real data.

-Kleinberg [53] studies the bursty and hierarchical structure in temporal text streams.
+Kleinberg [55] studies the bursty and hierarchical structure in temporal text streams.
 The goal is to find how high frequency words change over time.
 The word usage in many text streams, such as email, news articles and research publications, usually exhibits some bursty and hierarchical behaviors.
-During a certain duration, some words appear more frequently than others and the frequencies change over time.
-He assumes the gaps between two consecutive messages follow an exponential distribution, and uses infinite-state automaton to model the different levels of burstiness in different time scales.
+During certain time periods, some words appear more frequently than others and the frequencies change over time.
+Kleinberg assumes the gaps between two consecutive messages follow an exponential distribution, and uses infinite-state automaton to model the different levels of burstiness in different time scales.
 Words with high burstiness are those words with significantly higher frequency than others.

-While Wang et al. [83] and Kleinberg [53] focus on the bursty behaviors and modeling, our focus is a high-performance algorithm to detect bursts across multiple window sizes.
-Our definition of a burst is simply an aggregate exceeding some threshold, which is straightforward and widely used in real world.
+While Wang et al. [89] and Kleinberg [55] focus on bursty behaviors and modeling, our focus is a high-performance algorithm to detect bursts across multiple window sizes.
+Our definition of a burst is simply an aggregate exceeding some threshold, which is a straightforward definition with many applications in real world.

-Neill et al. [68, 69, 66, 67] study the problem of detecting significant spatial clusters in multidimensional space.
+Neill et al. [71, 72, 69, 70] study the problem of detecting significant spatial clusters in multidimensional space.
 Significant spatial clusters are defined as a square region (extended to a rectangular region in the later papers) with the highest density.
 They consider a general density function that is a function of the count and the underlying population.
 The density function could be non-monotonic.
 They are only interested in the region with the highest density.
 A top-down, branch-and-bound method is used together with the so-called overlap-kd tree, to prune impossible regions.
 An overlap-kd tree is a hierarchical space-partition data structure where adjacent regions partially overlap.